openframeworks/ofBook/09_game_design/book_chapter_draft_1.md

     }
 ```

-You have reached the end of the code you need to do a real testing session.
-Have fun running this game.
-Have a friend play it while you change the values.
-Once you have values you like, quit the game and add those values into the code to make them permanent changes.
+You have reached the end of the tutorial.
+Now do a real testing session.
+Run the game and have a friend play it while you change the knobs.
+Once you have settings you like, quit the game and add those values into the code to make them permanent updates.

 For a bonus challenge, find a few settings you like, and create a difficulty ramp for game using those values of time.